Export to other environments

 Some datasets on Redivis have export restrictions which prohibit or limit removing data from the system.

-You can check this by going to the dataset page and clicking the top right button Manage access, or by right-clicking on a dataset in a project and selecting the View access option.
+You can check this by going to the dataset page and clicking the top right button Manage access, or by right-clicking on a dataset in a workflow and selecting the View access option.

 The bottom section of this access modal defines any export restrictions in place.
 It might not have any restrictions, might be completely restricted, or might have some limited options for export.